stonefl/stonefl.github.io/_posts/2015-02-20-a-quick-reference-of-markdown.md

 ### 1.2 Headers

-Header work as titles and subtiles for sections.
+Headers work as titles and subtiles for sections.
 To create a header, simply prefix your header text with the number of hash marks (`#`) to specify heading depth.
 For example: # Header 1, ## Header 2 and ### Header 3 will be progressively smaller headers.
 You can end your headers with any number of hashes.

 ### 1.3 Blockquotes

 A blockquote is a sentence or paragraph from another source that's been specially formatted to draw attention to the reader.
-To create a block quote, all you have to do is preface a line with the "greater than" caret ('>').
+To create a block quote, all you have to do is preface a line or a paragraph with the "greater than" caret ('>').
 For example:
 <pre>
 > "In a few moments he was barefoot, his stockings folded in his pockets and his canvas shoes dangling by their knotted laces over his shoulders and, picking a